 There are many more “brain boosters” which have been used for centuries or millennia in traditional Chinese medicine.
 One of the most interesting is danggui-shaoyao-san (known as DSS or DGSYS), which is an exotic concoction of six different herbs including Chinese angelica (danggui), Chinese herbaceous peony (shaoyao) and hoelen (fulin).
-It was primarily used to treat female disorders and anemia, but was also known to have beneficial effects on cognition.
 As it turns out, DSS has been shown to be an amazing superoxidant, and is being investigated as an effective treatment for memory issues.

 Just a few more samples of how herbs traditionally used by in Chinese medicine have been some of the world’s longest-used brain boosters: